Saniamos/bbdc25/README.md

 - consider using autosklearn or autopytorch, since the data is tabular

-- the documentation suggests there are no payments from merchants to customers (ie refunds) -> q auick search in the transactions also suggest, but does not confirm this
+- the documentation suggests there are no payments from merchants to customers (ie refunds) -> a quick search in the transactions also suggests, but does not confirm this

 -> new aggregation method idea: use predict_proba of model select a subset of transactions (not sure if sorted by highest or similar, or just pad) and then use another model to predict if the account is fraudulent or not => not really better than the current method